- This commment is unpublished.· 18/03/2022@Nick Hello Nick,

 As part of Corona hygiene measures, stamping of passports was eliminated in 2020 and your entry, the number of days you got and your departure was automatically registered and nothing more than an entry in the Migraciones database.

-And while the old paper TAM isn't back, in May 2022, Peruvian immigration officers started stamping passports again, making it easy to find out how many days you got when you entered.
+And while the old paper TAM isn't back, in May 2022, Peruvian immigration officers started stamping passports again, making it easy to find out how many days you were given when you entered.

 If you just want to check when you entered Peru and how many days you were given, just flick through the pages of your passport and see if you find the entry stamp.